Deaf & Learning Disabilities

 Picture

-Educators raise questions whether any deaf and hard of hearing students are eligible to be classified as learning disabled and receive special education services based on this condition (Bunch & Melnky, 1989; LaSasso, 1985).
-In order to establish services for deaf and hard of hearing students with learning disabilities, the National Joint Committee on Learning Disabilities (NJCLD) revised the definition that would remove the federal obstacle from developing services for these students in the school system.
-NJCLD defines “learning disabilities” as it may occur concomitantly with other handicapping (for example, sensory impairment, mental retardation, serious emotional disturbance) or with extrinsic influences (such as cultural difference, insufficient or inappropriate instruction), they are not the result of these conditions or influences” (Bunch & Melynk, 1989, p.
+Educators often question whether Deaf and hard-of-hearing students qualify for classification as learning disabled and whether they should receive special education services based on this condition (Bunch & Melynk, 1989; LaSasso, 1985).
+In response, the National Joint Committee on Learning Disabilities (NJCLD) revised its definition to eliminate the federal barrier that hindered the development of services for Deaf and hard-of-hearing students with learning disabilities.
+The NJCLD defines "learning disabilities" as "conditions or influences that occur concurrently with other handicaps (for example, sensory impairment, intellectual disabilities, or serious emotional disturbance) or extrinsic influences (such as cultural differences, insufficient,, or inappropriate instruction), but are not the result of those conditions or influences" (Bunch & Melynk, 1989, p.
 298).

-According to the federal definition, “there are no…hearing…impaired learning disabled children in the world – the idiocy of such a rule denies the evidence” (Sabatino, 1983, p.
+The federal definition asserts that "there are no... hearing impaired learning disabled children in the world—the idiocy of such a rule denies the evidence" (Sabatino, 1983, p.
 26).
-Hammill, Leigh, McNutt, and Larsen (1981) also criticized the definition of learning disabilities.
-They perceive it to be a misconception that learning disabilities can neither occur in conjunction with other handicapping conditions or the presence of environmental, cultural, or economic advantage.
+Additionally, the definition has been criticized by Hammill, Leigh, McNutt, and Larsen (1981), who conclude that it is a misconception to assume that learning disabilities cannot coexist with other handicapping conditions or environmental, cultural, or economic disadvantages.

-As noted in my “Tearing Down the Wall” story, I beg to differ.
-In spite of the problem with the "legal" definition of learning disabilities, deaf and hard of hearing students with identified learning disabilities should be classified as learning disabled by qualified professionals.
-I firmly believe that deaf and hard of hearing students with learning disabilities do exist.
-They deserve to be part of the learning disabilities category and receive appropriate services from the secondary and postsecondary institutions.
+As I noted in my "Tearing Down the Wall" story, I disagree with this perspective.
+Regardless of the issues associated with the "legal" definition of learning disabilities, qualified professionals should classify Deaf and hard-of-hearing students as learning disabled if they have identifiable learning disabilities.
+I firmly believe that there are Deaf and hard-of-hearing students with learning disabilities.
+They deserve to be recognized as such and to receive appropriate services from secondary and postsecondary institutions.
 After all, I am living proof of this situation.

 Picture